-Recruitment sessions will be conducted during February and March at the QCAA's head office in South Brisbane and in some external venues within the Brisbane metropolitan area.
+Recruitment sessions will be conducted at the QCAA offices in South Brisbane, and in some external venues within the Brisbane metropolitan area, during February and March.

 When you apply, you will be able to indicate your preferred recruitment session.
 Confirmation of your recruitment session and venue details will be emailed to you closer to the recruitment session date.

-Marker Applications Online (MAO) is open for marker applications until Wednesday 29 March 2017.
+MAO (Marker Applications Online) is open for new applicants until Thursday 29 March 2018.

-Re-applicant markers, including senior markers and group leaders, will be emailed a reminder about applying for marking in 2017 during September or October this year.
+Re-applicant markers, including senior markers and group leaders, will be emailed a reminder about applying for marking in 2018 during September or October 2017.

-- you were successful in a NAPLAN recruitment test in 2015 or 2016 but have not yet marked.
+- you were successful in a NAPLAN recruitment test in 2016 or 2017 but have not yet marked

-Marker Applications Online (MAO) is available for markers from Friday 1 July 2016 and closes on Friday 21 April 2017.
+MAO (Marker Applications Online) is available for markers from Friday 7 July 2017, closing on Friday 6 April 2018.

 - how students develop as writers

-- the impact of particular curriculum and pedagogical approaches on writing
+- the impacts of particular curriculum and pedagogical approaches on writing

-- the key indicators for improvement of student writing.
+- key indicators for improvement of student writing.

 All applicants who do not meet the criteria as a re-applicant marker are required to attend a recruitment session.
-Applicants select their preferred session when applying through Marker Applications Online (MAO).
+Applicants select their preferred session when applying through MAO (Marker Applications Online).

 The NAPLAN marker recruitment sessions run for approximately 4.5 hours.
 You will be given background information about the test, information on how students might respond to the stimulus material and an explanation of what is expected of markers.

-You will be given training in the use of the ACARA Persuasive Writing Marking Guide and the Narrative Marking Guide during which time you will collaboratively mark three pieces of student writing.
+You will be trained in the use of the most current ACARA Writing Marking Guide, during which time you will collaboratively mark three pieces of student writing.
 You will then be given five pieces of student writing to mark independently.

-To complete marking within the given time frame, approximately 450 markers are required.
-This number includes group leaders and senior markers.
+To complete marking within the given time frame requires approximately 480 markers, including group leaders and senior markers.